sean2442/jquery.formslider/docs/PLUGINS.md

 ### ScrollUpPlugin
-Scrolls up if a question is not in viewport.
+Scrolls up if a question is not in viewport and logs warning if no element found by `@config.selector`.

 Default configuration:
 ```js
 config: {